Weather-driven food inflation another headache for India

 Prime Minister Manmohan Singh's Congress Party doesn't face a national election until 2014, and while investors have judged his coalition government's performance negatively in financial markets, it is Indians in the bazaar who matter in terms of votes.

 "Price is deciding what we are going to cook," housewife Alka Salunke said as shopped at a vegetable stall in central Mumbai.
 "I am avoiding expensive vegetables, but I have few choices."
-(Additional reporting by Shamik Paul in MUMBAI; Editing by Simon Cameron-Moore)
+(Additional reporting by Shamik Paul in MUMBAI; Editing by Simon Cameron-Moore and)